-Imagine your self floating in a gigantic bathtub full of herbs hugging your skin; its magical powers take away your tensions, worries and transforming you to feel complete and new.
+Imagine your self floating in a gigantic bathtub full of herbs hugging your skin; their magical powers taking away your tensions, worries, and making you feel complete and new.

-Bath is calming way to relax in today's fast paced stressful life.
+The bath is calming way to relax in today's fast paced stressful life.
 It is a soothing way to start a new day and blissful send-off to bed.
-Herbs and its essential oils soothes aching muscles, tense nerves, skin irritations, softens skin and ensures peaches and roses complexion.
+Herbs and their essential oils soothe aching muscles, tense nerves, skin irritations, soften the skin and ensure radiant complexion.

-Not more than 5 drops of essential oils should be used in a bath.
-Dilute it with milk or carrier oil.
-Common herbs and its essential oils used in bath for calming properties:
+Alternatively, you can use your favourite essential oils.
+No more than 5 drops of essential oils should be used in a bath.
+Dilute with milk or carrier oil.
+Common herbs and their essential oils used in the bath for calming properties are:

 Black Pepper - relief for aching muscles